Benefits and financial support

 Benefits are payments from the government to people who need financial help.
-When you are affected by cancer, you might be able to receive benefits to:
+When you are affected by cancer, you may be able to get benefits to:

 - help with extra costs

-- support you if you have to stop working.
+- support you if you need to stop working.

 Support from your work

-If you are self-employed you will not get sick pay.
-But you can still apply for other benefits if you cannot work or if your income decreases.
+If you are self-employed, you will not get sick pay.
+But you can still apply for other benefits if you cannot work or your income decreases.

 Employment and Support Allowance

-- be aged 18 or over – or 16 or over in certain cases
+- you are aged 18 or over (or 16 or over in certain cases)

 Income tax refund